Four steps to take before federal student loan payments restart

-During this period, borrowers are not required to recertify at the original year-end due date, but you will want to recertify by August 31, 2022.
+During this period, borrowers are not required to recertify at the original year-end due date, but you will want to recertify before payments begin again in 2023.
 This is especially a good idea if you have experienced a layoff or furlough or have taken a pay cut during this period.
 Review the different types of income-driven repayment plans.
 These are also great ways to avoid going into default, regardless of your situation, since income-driven repayments can be as low as $0.00.

 Prior to applying for an income-driven repayment plan, you can get an estimate by using the Student Loan Repayment Estimator.

 Ask Your Servicer to Extend the Pause on Your Student Loans

-If you are currently working but are still unable to afford the monthly payments on an income-driven repayment plan due to your current financial situation, you might have the option of extending the pause on your student loans past August 31, 2022.
+If you are currently working but are still unable to afford the monthly payments on an income-driven repayment plan due to your current financial situation, you might have the option of extending the pause on your student loans after payments resume in 2023.
 Call your servicer, and ask for either a deferment or a forbearance.
 Note: there are deferment and forbearance limits for most borrowers; therefore, it’s best to only use them when needed.
 While your payments will be suspended during this time period, beware that interest will continue to accrue.
 Federal Student Aid strongly recommends that you put money toward interest during your deferment period.

 Learn about the different types of deferment programs as well as eligibility requirements and how to apply.

 Bonus Tip: Public Service Loan Forgiveness

-For those of you who are eligible for the Public Service Loan Forgiveness (PSLF) Program or Temporary Expanded Public Service Loan Forgiveness (TPSLF), here are some things to think about:
+For those of you who are eligible for the Public Service Loan Forgiveness (PSLF) Program, here are some things to think about: